-- Save Flight Recorder Tape (Shift-F2) saves the current flight to play back later. - Screenshot (F3) saves a screen shot as fgfs-screen-XXX.jpg. - Screenshot Directory allows you to set the directory for screenshots to be saved to. - Sound Configuration configures the volume for various sound channels, and whether they are heard outside the aircraft. - Input Configuration configures the behaviour of the mouse. - Scenery Download configures automatic download of scenery over the Internet using the TerraSync feature. - Quit (Esc) exits the program.
+- Save Flight Recorder Tape (Shift-F2) saves the current flight to play back later. - Screenshot (F3) saves a screen shot as fgfs-screen-XXX.jpg. - Screenshot Directory allows you to set the directory for screenshots to be saved to. - Sound Configuration configures the volume for various sound channels, and whether they are heard outside the aircraft. - Input Configuration configures the behaviour of the mouse. - Scenery Download configures automatic download of scenery over the Internet using the TerraSync feature. - Aircraft Center (Experimental) allows you to download and install aircraft from within the simulator.
+Experimental. - Quit (Esc) exits the program.